rackerlabs/design-system/_component_design/tabset.md

 A tab consists of the following elements:

-- **Tab shape (required)**: Contains the tab name.
+- **Tab shape (required)**: The tab shape contains the tab name.
 - **Tab name (required)**: Capitalize the first letter of each word in a tab name.
-If needed, wrap tab names to a second line.
+If necessary, wrap tab names to a second line.
 Truncate tab names that exceed two lines.
-- **Tab content area (required)**: Contains any content relevant to the title of the tab, including text and graphics.
+- **Tab content area (required)**: Any content relevant to the title of the tab, including text and graphics, is included in the tab content area.
 - **Tab bottom line (required)**: Extend top and bottom lines to the edge of the content area.